J. T. Ellison: Writing career

 When Ellison's college advisor told her that her writing wasn't good enough to be published, Ellison changed her plan to get a Master's of Fine Arts and, instead, went into politics.
 Eight years later, while living in Nashville, Ellison was recuperating from a back injury when she first read the PREY series by John Sandford and rediscovered her love of storytelling.

 Ellison began to research her hidden passions: forensics and crime, and was compelled to begin writing down her stories.
 To research her books, she has worked with the Metro Nashville Police Department and the FBI, as well as performing autopsies and studying survivalists.

 Ellison is perhaps best known for her Lt.
 Taylor Jackson series, which features Nashville homicide detective Taylor Jackson.
 Ellison successfully spun-off the series with Jackson's best friend, Medical Examiner Dr. Samantha Owens, as she begins her life in Washington, D.C.
 In 2012, Ellison teamed up with #1 New York Times bestselling author Catherine Coulter to co-write a new FBI series.
 The first book, The Final Cut, released in September 2013 and hit every major bestseller list.
 The series continues with The Lost Key, The End Game, The Devil's Triangle and The Sixth Day; the newest installment is The Last Second.
 Ellison published her first standalone novel, No One Knows, a Nashville-based domestic thriller, in 2016 with Gallery Books. and followed with a second standalone, Lie to Me, in 2017 with MIRA Books.
 Her third standalone, Tear Me Apart, released in 2018.
 Good Girls Lie in 2019, and Her Dark Lies in 2021.
 Her latest standalone, It's One Of Us, is set to release February 28, 2023.

 She also has co-written with Erica Spindler and Alex Kava on two anthology collaborations: Slices of Night and Storm Season.

 Ellison is a co-founder of Killer Year, an interactive society composed of 13 debut crime/mystery/suspense authors whose books were first published in 2007, creating an active online community and teaming authors with mentors from among the most established authors within the genre.
 The group was dedicated to furthering the writing, publishing and marketing goals of its members and the highly popular community involved readers, reviewers, and publishing professionals.
 A collection of short stories by the graduating class, including comments and contributions from seasoned vets such as Lee Child and Allison Brennan, was published to acclaim as Killer Year: Stories to Die For...From the Hottest New Crime Writers.
 Killer Year became the model for the International Thriller Writers debut author program, which Ellison helped develop.

-Ellison also was one of the original members of, and a contributor to, the Anthony Award-nominated crime fiction blog, Murderati, which ran from 2006-2012 and is now an archive.
+Ellison also was one of the original members of, and a contributor to, the Anthony Award-nominated crime fiction blog, Murderati, which ran from 2006 to 2012 and is now an archive.
 She also contributed essays in volumes published by Mystery Writers of America and International Thriller Writers and regularly blogs about the writing business on The Tao of JT.